nclsprsn/dotfiles/README.md

 ## Contributing to the dotfiles

 You can discuss using the issues section.
-To contribute create an issue and send a pull request, see how to send a pull request.
+To contribute, create an issue, and send a pull request.

 ## License